 Making sure there are many automated sources of information available, and that they are kept organized, up-to-date, and easy to find.

 Actually doing this division is a two-step process.
-You create the new list (or IRC channel, or whatever it is to be), and then you spend whatever time is necessary gently nagging and reminding people to use the new forums appropriately.
+You create the new list (or chat room, or whatever it is to be), and then you spend whatever time is necessary gently nagging and reminding people to use the new forums appropriately.
 That latter step can last for weeks, but eventually people will get the idea.
-You simply have to make a point of always telling the sender when a post is sent to the wrong destination, and do so visibly, so that other people are encouraged to help out with routing.
-It's also useful to have a web page providing a guide to all the lists available; your responses can simply reference that web page and, as a bonus, the recipient may learn something about looking for guidelines before posting.
+You simply have to make a point of always telling the sender when a post is sent to the wrong destination, and doing so visibly, so that other people are encouraged to help out with routing.
+It's also useful to have a web page providing a guide to all the forums available; your responses can simply reference that web page and, as a bonus, the recipient may learn something about looking for guidelines before posting.

 Strategy (2) is an ongoing process, lasting the lifetime of the project and involving many participants.
 Of course it is partly a matter of having up-to-date documentation (see the section called “Documentation”) and making sure to point people there.
 But it is also much more than that; the sections that follow discuss this strategy in detail.

-Typically, all communications in an open source project, except sometimes IRC conversations, are archived.
+Typically, all communications in an open source project, except private chat conversations, are archived.
 The archives are public and searchable, and have referential stability: that is, once a given piece of information is recorded at a particular address (URL), it stays at that address forever.